BeElectrico/Parametric_Cell_Holders/README.md

 # Community + Additional Info:

--BeEléctrico Comunity Discord:
+* BeEléctrico Comunity Discord:
 To be granted acces to the discord channel you must be a patreon: https://www.patreon.com/beelectrico

--BeEléctrico Comunity Telegram: https://t.me/+-LhQf8u78tQ0MThk Without previus aprobation with the admin you can't sell anything on these forums.
+* BeEléctrico Comunity Telegram: https://t.me/+-LhQf8u78tQ0MThk
+Without previus aprobation with the admin you can't sell anything on these forums.

 # Disclaimer!